 7. You might put other parents in an uncomfortable position — maybe they’re not ready for “the talk” with their children (you know, about breasts)

 Everybody parents differently, you know.
 That means there might be children around who are curious about why you’re feeding your baby with the no-no parts of your body…and then other parents might have to actually explain that your baby is eating!
 That could get really uncomfortable — who are you to force that on a parent before they’re ready?

 8. It’s disgusting — I mean, breast milk is practically like pee, how unsanitary

 Because you know — breast milk and waste products are the same things.
 They both nourish a baby.
 Oh wait….

 9. You need to learn a lesson about planning your baby’s feedings better

 Haven’t you heard of scheduled feedings?
-Your baby should eat only every 3 hours, and you should plan to feed baby before you leave (in private, while staring lovingly into his/her eyes the entire time, because this is an intimate bonding moment!), and then not again until you get home.
+Your baby should eat only every 3 hours, and you should plan to feed the baby before you leave (in private while staring lovingly into his/her eyes the entire time, because this is an intimate bonding moment!), and then not again until you get home.
 And if baby doesn’t care and gets hungry too soon?
 See #6.

 10. You need to care a whole lot about society’s opinion of your parenting